 Cellular Concrete Column

-For the research project Additive Manufacturing by the Use of Lightweight Concrete a prototype was commissioned that represents the capabilities of the developed 3D-Printer using lightweight concrete.
+For the research project, Additive Manufacturing by the Use of Lightweight Concrete at the Chair of Timber Structures and Building Construction at the Technical University Munich a concept was commissioned which should showcase the capabilities of the 3D-Printer developed by the researchers.

-The idea of a vertical load-bearing element however remains exactly the same, but it's overall constructive performance as well as its visual stimulus increase dramatically - functional and visual aesthics form a inseparable unit.
+The function of a vertical load-bearing element, however, remains the same, but it is overall constructive performance as well as its visual stimulus increased.
+Hence, constructive and visual aesthetics form an inseparable unit.

 Type: Research study

 Client: Technical University Munich, Chair of Timber Structures and Building Construction (Klaudius Henke)

 Size: 55 x 35 x 45 cm, 7 kg

 Material: Lightweight Concrete